 Non-opioid pain medications can control mild to moderate pain.
 Many of these medications are available over-the-counter; however, stronger non-opioid medications are available with a prescription.

-In many cases, non-opioid medications, like acetaminophen and non-steroidal anti-inflammatory drugs (NSAIDs), are all that is needed to relieve pain.
+In many cases, non-opioid medications, like acetaminophen and non-steroidal anti-inflammatory drugs (NSAIDs), are all that are needed to relieve pain.

 Non-opioid medications include:

-- Acetaminophen reduces pain and fever, much the same way as NSAIDs, but do not reduce inflammation as well as NSAIDs.
+Acetaminophen reduces pain and fever, much the same way as NSAIDs, but does not reduce inflammation as well as NSAIDs.

 High-Tech Methods That Help Relieve Chronic Pain

-Not all patients with chronic pain will find relief with medications or treatments like physical therapy.
+Not all patients of the pain clinic in Lakeland, Florida, with chronic pain will find relief with medications or treatments like physical therapy.
 For these patients, several “high-tech” treatments may relieve their pain and, in some cases, keep it from coming back.
 These high-tech methods for reducing chronic pain include:

 Alternative Pain Treatments

 Some chronic pain sufferers find relief with non-drug therapies that can be used alone or along with non-opioid medications.
 These treatments include: